AndrewJBacon/AndrewJBacon/README.md

 **`Digital Tinkerer (Quality Advocate/Maker/Aspiring Hobbyist Dev)`**

 I'm a QA Engineer with a solid history of testing mobile and web-based applications.
 During my tenure, I have had the pleasure of ensuring the quality of mobile apps such as, but not limited to, Bleacher Report Live, PGA Tour, and ConEd.
 I have also worked on web-based applications such as Tekmetric and Classical Conversations.
-From implementing automation via Cypress, or even low-code options such as Mabl, to working on my own React Native app for a board game I am developing, I am always trying to upskill, learn more, and push my development knowledge to the next level.
+From implementing automation via Cypress, or even low-code options such as Mabl, to working on my own React Native app for a board game I am developing, I am always trying to upskill, learn more, and push my development knowledge to the next level to support my QA testing toolbelt.

 ---